 The following tympanum we found above the entrance to Ste-Marie-Madeleine (Mary Magdalene) at Neuilly-en-Donjon.
 It shows Jesus sitting on St. Mary's lap, accepting the gifts of the three Magi.

-Below on the left-hand side, Eve is offering the famous apple to Adam, who is reluctant to take this sour one thinking about sweeter fruits behind him?
+Below on the left-hand side, Eve is offering the famous apple to Adam, who is reluctant to take this sour one, thinking about sweeter fruits behind him?

 And, behold, a woman in the city, which was a sinner, when she knew that Jesus sat at meal in the Pharisee's house, brought an alabaster box of ointment, and stood at his feet behind him weeping, and began to wash his feet with tears, and did wipe them with the hairs of her head, and kissed his feet, and anointed them with the ointment.

-Now when the Pharisee [Simon] which had bidden him saw it, he spoke within himself, saying, This man, if he were a prophet, would have known who and what manner of woman this is that toucheth him: for she is a sinner.
+Now when the Pharisee [Simon] who had bidden him saw it, he spoke within himself, saying, This man, if he were a prophet, would have known who and what manner of woman this is that toucheth him: for she is a sinner.
 And Jesus answering said unto him, Simon, I have somewhat to say unto thee.
 And he saith, Master, say on:

 And he turned to the woman, and said unto Simon, Seest thou this woman?
-I entered into thine house, thou gavest me no water for my feet: but she hath washed my feet with tears, and wiped them with the hairs of her head.
+I entered thine house, thou gavest me no water for my feet: but she hath washed my feet with tears and wiped them with the hairs of her head.
 Thou gavest me no kiss: but this woman since the time I came in hath not ceased to kiss my feet.
 My head with oil thou didst not anoint: but this woman hath anointed my feet with ointment.
 Wherefore I say unto thee, Her sins, which are many, are forgiven; for she loved much: but to whom little is forgiven, the same loveth little.

 And he said unto her, Thy sins are forgiven.
 And they that sat at meal with him began to say within themselves, Who is this that forgiveth sins also?
 And he said to the woman, Thy faith hath saved thee; go in peace.